 Earthshine on a waxing crescent moon

 You might see earthshine – the faint beautiful glow on the unlit part of a waxing crescent moon.
-Look for it between two to five days after the new moon in the western sky around an hour after sunset.
+Look for them in the western sky around an hour after sunset.

 Please bookmark Spaceandtelescope.com or follow us on Facebook and Twitter to get latest space news, upcoming skywatching events and astronomy-related content.